 Pain is the dominant symptom in this condition.
 This can take the following forms:

-- A sudden sharp pain, which is felt during the exercise.
+- Sudden sharp pain is felt during the exercise.

 - Pain on walking or movement of the thigh.

-- Pain and inability to bring the legs together (bending on).
+- Pain and inability to bring the legs together.

 - Pain on stretching the Skeletal.

 - Bruising in the groin area.

 - Swelling occurs on the inner thigh.

 - The pain increases when a person raises their knee or lifts their knee.

 - More pain occurs when both legs come close to each other and open their legs 122- Hip Flexor Strain.pdf (andrewssportsmedicine.com)